kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ### Known Issues

 * **Printing**: In Electron apps, no preview is available prior to printing: we recommend you print to PDF first and then print the PDF, or use the PWA instead for printing (which has print preview).
 Before printing, ensure all sections you want to print are open (if you closed them).
-In Safari, lazy-loaded images are not retireved before printing.
-UWP, Firefox and Safari have difficulties printing articles from Zimit archives.
-* In the **Electron and NWJS** apps, if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
+* In the **NWJS** app, if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed.
 * The **NWJS app** for Windows 7/8/10/11 will occasionally crash and exit when running in ServiceWorker mode.
 For now, it is recommended to use this app only in JQuery mode until this issue is resolved.
 * In the **NWJS app** only, YouTube-based videos in **Zimit archives** do not play with sound (this does not affect other archives such as TED Talks or Khan Academy).
 * Image manipulation (e.g. saving image to disk) does not currently work with the **NWJS app**.